Raythonic/watiba/README.md

 #!/usr/bin/python3
 ```

-If your system does not have a _.local/bin_, then a warning will be issued by the PIP install
-and you'll have to copy watiba/watiba-c-bin.py from the package installation location to a
+If your system does not have a _~/.local/bin_, then you'll have to copy watiba/watiba-c-bin.py from the package installation location to a
 location that's in your PATH.

 Example assuming the location of the package, and assuming ~/bin is in your PATH: